 You may also find that the house seems much quieter.
 I also remember the first time we went out to dinner post I-Day, just the four of us, and making dinner reservations for five and having to correct myself and subtract one… Or going into their room expecting to see them and they are not there.
-Or you remember something you have to tell them and you call their name they don’t answer or you think of texting and suddenly you remember that they are at not at home but where they are supposed to be.
+Or you remember something you have to tell them and you call their name they don’t answer or you think of texting and suddenly you remember that they are at not at home but are elsewhere – where they are supposed to be.
 I can’t say it will pass but it does get better as time goes on, There is a void because things have changed and will be different from now on.
 And that is OK, it’s just hard.

 Just as our Plebes are being trained and growing stronger, we are in training too.
 It is a double learning curve – theirs and ours.
 As hard as it is, we are in the training ground for what is to come.
 Our children, and therefore we, are walking the road less traveled… Less than one per cent of the population serve in the military and it is hard for civilians and others to relate to how we feel and what we are going through.
-Every small separation, every time there is a period of no communication like Plebe Summer or some of their future trips and trainings, these are all a preparation for when they join the fleet, and ultimately, for when they deploy.
-And remember OPSEC!
+Every small separation, every time there is a period of no communication like Plebe Summer or some of their future trips, trainings, these are all preparation for when they join the fleet, and ultimately, for when they deploy.

 I remember preparing for our oldest to deploy.
 It was nerve wracking!
-My family and I are now preparing for our second one to begin their duties in the Fleet and for the day when they will deploy.
+My family and I are now preparing for our third one to begin their duties in the Fleet and for the day when they deploy.
 Looking back, I am thankful for the training that we as parents have undergone during the last seven years as a part of the USNA family.
 Our children are being prepared, but we are being prepared too.
 If we trust the system, follow the same rules and protocols that they need to follow, we will be better prepared and equipped for when the “real” day comes.

-I am with all of you in heart and spirit and can tell you that this shall pass – maybe very slowly right now, but looking back it will have flown…
+I am with all of you in heart and spirit and can tell you that this will pass – maybe very slowly right now, but looking back it will have flown…